gjr80/weewx-pvoutput/readme.txt

 Pre-Requisites

 The PVOutput uploader extension requires:
--   weeWX v3.7.0 or greater
+-   WeeWX v3.7.0 or greater
 -   a PVOutput account with system ID and API access key
--   a weeWX system using a weeWX archive to record solar PV power generation data using the Aurora driver custom schema
+-   a WeeWX system using a WeeWX archive to record solar PV power generation data using the Aurora driver custom schema